Get stories and expert advice on all things related to college and parenting.

 I love that, when they ask me to fix their broken teen, I get to tell them their teen isn’t broken.
 And that they as parents aren’t broken.
 And that all hope is not lost.

-Especially after eight months of pandemic isolation, it’s hard for any of us to retain any kind of perspective on what constitutes broken.
+Especially after more than a year and a half of pandemic challenges and isolation, it’s hard for any of us to retain perspective on what constitutes broken.

 I get to say things to parents that no one else usually says to them.
 I say things like, “You need to keep reminding your teen how much you love them and believe in them.
 Tell them how terrific they are and how sure you are that they’re going to be okay.”